tg12/bad_packets_blocklist/README.md

 # A blocklist based on sources from Bad Packets Report

+ADDED: ipblocker.py, change the your ip block text file into ipblocker.py.

 A blocklist for use in iptables, firewalls, IDS and IDP etc.